ewingjm/development-hub/README.md

 ## Usage

+This section details the usage of the Development Hub's core functionality.

 ### Create an issue

 Issues must be created within the Development Hub in order for a developer to begin working on a new feature or bug fix.